Shikine-jima

 Shikine-jima (式根島) is a volcanic Japanese island in the Philippine Sea.
 The island is administered by Tōkyō and located approximately 160 km south of Tōkyō and 36 km south of Shimoda Shizuoka Prefecture.
-It is one of the Izu Seven Islands group of the seven northern islands of the Izu archipelago.
+It is one of the Izu Seven Islands, group of the seven northern islands of the Izu archipelago.
 The island is the smaller inhabited component of the village of Niijima, which also contains the larger, neighboring island of Niijima and the smaller, uninhabited Jinai-tō.
 It is part of the Ōshima Subprefecture of Tokyo Metropolis.
 As of 2009, the island's population was 600.
 Shikinejima is also within the boundaries of the Fuji-Hakone-Izu National Park.

 Geology

 Shikine-jima has an irregular and highly indented coastline with many small bays.
 The interior of the island is of low elevation, rising to 99 m above sea level at Kanbiki (神引山) and to 109 m, near Suminoi (三角点), the highest elevation on the island.
 Shikinejima is approximately 3 km long by 2.5 km wide.
 Signs of geothermal activity can be found along the southern coast where hot springs occur.
-The legend that Niijima and Shikinejima were formerly one island, and were separated by a giant tsunami during the 1703 Genroku earthquake has no basis in geology.
+The legend that Niijima and Shikinejima were formerly one island, and were separated by a giant tsunami triggered by the 1703 Genroku earthquake has no basis in geology.